 Still, a lot of what's out there as advice for writers is just silly.
 Statistics about how many words you write per day don't mean diddly.
 We're all different, so we work differently.
 Articles that insist you must maintain a blog or dun your friends and acquaintances with emails each and every month are dumb.
 Ask yourself who's giving the advice: a company that wants to be your email provider?
 An author who thinks she's the only person who ever wrote a book?
 A company that wants to make money from your hopes and dreams?
 They all have an agenda, so take their advice with that proverbial grain of salt.

 I'm going to do a workshop on getting published in Gaylord Nov.
 18th, and I try not to have any agenda except sharing what I know.
 I will never tell you my way is best (in fact, I've changed methods over the last five years as publishing changed).
 In my workshops I share what I've learned in a decade-plus as a published author.
 A writer needs to do what works for him or her, and the best way to find that out is to ask yourself what you want from your writing.
 Enjoyment?
 Recognition?
 A career?
 The workshop starts with a quiz (that you don't have to share with anyone) to help you zero in on what you're aiming for.
 When you know what the target is, chances of hitting it are a lot better!

 |It's a long, unpaved road|

-I look forward to talking to wanna-bes about their work, but please understand that I won't read for you and see if I like it.
-My opinion has absolutely no bearing on whether you become rich and famous!
+I look forward to talking to wanna-bes about their work, but please understand that I won't read your work and tell you if I think it's publishable.
+Here's why: My opinion has absolutely no bearing on whether you become rich and famous!